Attumm/redis-dict/README.md

 Dictionary with Redis as storage backend.
-Redis is a great database for simple to complex distributed environments.
-Redis-dict tries to make using Redis as simple as using a dictionary. redis-dict stores data in redis with key values, this is according to Redis best practices.
+Redis is a great database for simple to complex distributed environments. redis-dict tries to make using Redis as simple as using a dictionary. redis-dict stores data in redis with key values, this is according to Redis best practices.
 This also allows other non-python programs to access the data stored in redis.